Effective Advising in Complex Contexts: Enabling sustainable peace

 ABOUT THE COURSE

 Violent conflict is the primary obstacle to the achievement of the Sustainable Development Goals and the majority of populations in humanitarian need live in states affected by armed conflict.
-The international and national community – from the humanitarian, development, stabilization, peacebuilding and human rights sectors – need to enhance their effectiveness in supporting locally led efforts fostering sustainable peace.
+The international and national community – from the humanitarian, development, stabilisation, peacebuilding and human rights sectors – need to enhance their effectiveness in supporting locally led efforts fostering sustainable peace.

 The regional edition of Interpeace’s Effective Advising Course is aimed at experts and advisors working on a common geographical context and equips them with tools and approaches that will help them work effectively in complex and unpredictable environments.
-Designed to treat “advising” as a professional skillset which can be honed and finetuned, the course focuses on the personal and relational dimensions of advising to reinforce participants’ ability to identify and seize opportunities for change.
+Designed to treat “advising” as a professional skillset which can be honed and finetuned, the course focuses on the personal and relational dimensions of advising to reinforce participants’ ability to identify and foster opportunities for change.

-A team of three experienced facilitators guide the selected 20-25 participants to take a step back from their day-to-day work environments and reflect on their individual roles and effectiveness as advisors, and to analyse their own perceptions of change.
+A team of three experienced facilitators guide the selected 20-25 participants from around the world to take a step back from their day-to-day work environments.
+The course stimulates participants to reflect on their individual roles, their effectiveness as advisors, and to analyse their own perceptions of change.

 Interpeace’s interactive and practice-oriented methodology provides a space for professionals to reflect on their personal professional practice and behaviours, take a fresh look at advisory challenges and tackle these more consciously and creatively using practical frameworks.

 IS THE COURSE RIGHT FOR YOU?

-This course is for professionals from the humanitarian, development, peacebuilding and stabilization fields and focuses on skills and practices that are applicable across sectors.
+This course is for professionals from the humanitarian, development, peacebuilding human rights and stabilisation fields and focuses on skills and practices that are applicable across sectors.